 If the above manual methods fail to fix the ‘we found problem with some content in excel error’, try using the Stellar Repair for Excel software to resolve this error.
 The software helps repair and recover corrupt Excel files in just a few clicks.
 It can be used on a Windows 10/ 8/ 7/ Vista/ XP/NT machine to repair corrupted workbook, and recover every single bit of data from all the versions of Excel workbook.

 In this blog, we discussed some possible reasons behind Microsoft Excel 2013/2016 ‘We found a problem with some content’ error.
 The error may occur when an Excel file becomes corrupt.

 You may try repairing the corrupted Excel file manually by using the built-in ‘Open and Repair’ feature.
 Or, try the manual workarounds to extract data from the corrupt file discussed in this post.

-If the manual solutions don’t work for you, using Stellar Repair for Excel software can come in handy in repairing the corrupt Excel (.xls/.xlsx) file and recover the complete file data.
+If the manual solutions don’t work for you, using the Excel repair tool can come in handy in repairing the corrupt Excel (.xls/.xlsx) file and recover the complete file data.
 You can download the free trial version of the software to preview the recoverable Excel data before deciding to activate the licensed version of the software.